The Five Pillars of the Reformation

 Application and Discussion Questions:

-1) Why do you think this doctrine was so important during the Protestant Reformation?
+1) Why do you think this doctrine was so important to the Reformation?